Q: When and where is Math Camp?

 Q: Can I live off campus and still attend Math Camp?

 A: Yes, if your permanent address is within a 50-mile radius of the UT campus.
-This “non-residential” student option covers lunch Monday–Friday and all social activities for the duration of the program.
+This “non-residential” student option covers meals Monday–Friday and all social activities for the duration of the program.

 Q: I’m planning on attending Math Camp but I have an evening job—how should I handle my work schedule?